cunarist/tokio-with-wasm/README.md

 ## Why This is Needed

 The web has many restrictions due to its sandboxed environment which prevents the use of threads, time, file IO, network IO, and many other native functionalities.
-Consequently, certain features are missing from Rust's `std` due to these limitations and `tokio` doesn't really work well on web browsers.
+Consequently, certain features are missing from Rust's `std` due to these limitations.
+That's why `tokio` doesn't really work well on web browsers.

-To address this issue, this crate offers `tokio` imports with the **same names** as the original native ones, providing workarounds for these constraints.
+To address this issue, this crate offers `tokio` modules with the **same names** as the original native ones, providing workarounds for these constraints.

 ## Future Vision